Theoretical Foundations of Conformal Prediction: Scope of this book

 \section{Scope of this book}

-After this introductory chapter, the remainder of Part~\ref{part:background} is an introduction to exchangeability from a mathematical point of view, with a glossary of facts and properties that will be useful for the statistical results developed later in the book.
+After this introductory chapter, the remainder of Part~\ref{part:background} is an introduction to exchangeability, with a glossary of facts and properties that will be useful for the statistical results developed later in the book.
 We pay special attention to permutation tests, since conformal prediction can be reframed as inverting a permutation test.
 These tools will be critical to many of the proofs and intuitions in the remainder of the book.

 Part~\ref{part:conformal} of the book then turns to the conformal prediction framework.
 In particular, we discuss full conformal prediction, a generalization of the split conformal prediction method we have already introduced, which reveals the basic statistical logic at play.
 We then describe stronger properties than marginal coverage, with a mix of positive results for various methods, and hardness results that show the limits of what is possible without more assumptions.
-We also examine conformal prediction from a model-based perspective, to see how assumptions about the distribution of the data can be incorporated into the workflow of the conformal prediction framework.
+We also examine conformal prediction from a model-based perspective, to see how prior knowledge about the distribution of the data can be incorporated into the workflow of the conformal prediction framework.

 Part~\ref{part:extensions-conformal} of the book focuses on a broad range of different extensions to the conformal prediction methodology, including cross-validation based methods within the conformal framework, weighted versions of conformal prediction that allow us to move beyond the i.i.d.\ setting, online versions of conformal methods that are designed for streaming data, and computational shortcuts for conformal prediction.
 We also briefly cover additional topics such as variants of conformal prediction that can handle broader notions of risk, and connections with selective inference, multiple testing, and model aggregation---these topics are a sample of some recent work in the field, and are suggestive of the many directions for continued study.